-The International Board held its fourth event in Frankfurt in May.
+The International FP&A Board held its fourth event in Frankfurt in May.
 For the second time, we met in an amazing Regus property "Skyper Villa" to discuss the art and science of Driver-Based Planning (DBP).

 The concept of modern FP&A (and, in particular, the DBP approach) has become increasingly well-known and popular in Germany.
 In Frankfurt, 25 board members debated on the practical aspects of the DBP concept and contributed to the development of the DBP Maturity Model.
 It was also a pleasure having Stéphane Bonutto with us, CFO Europe at Oerlikon Balzers Germany, who shared his insights with the group.